 Myth 4: It will be quicker for us to change the software

-It sounds logical that your own IT and development team should make software changes quicker than an external supplier.
+When thinking about whether to build or buy software, it sounds logical that your own IT and development team should make software changes quicker than an external supplier.

 However, this is often not the case in practice.
 Your IT and development team may have several IT projects they are working on.
 They may also have a formal change process that needs to be followed.
 There may also only be one or two people that can actually make the changes as the software is essentially bespoke.
 These can lead to delays when implementing any changes.